 But then, how come mathematics which is also the result of our brain’s activity can be relied upon any better?
 How come only Logic gets affected by our earthly illusions but not mathematics?
 I believe that Logic is the basis of all our knowledge and understanding of the Nature.
 And logic is the basis of mathematics.
 If some mathematical model predicts something that is against logic, there is no reason to discard our logic and uphold the mathematical prediction.
 Every mathematical model, however complex it may be, is ultimately built upon bits of simple reasoning and logic.
 Then how can mathematics contradict logic?
 How can anything contradict its own basic pillars of foundation and still be valid?

-Most physics students do agree that the theory of relativity is weird, but they put that down to their ignorance and inability to grasp the ‘complex’ mathematics behind the theory (like the crowd in the Emperor story who believe that it must be their ignorance that is stopping them from appreciating the Emperor’s magical costume).
-And to progress in their career, students have to believe in the weird theory, cope up with the weirdness in science and live up to the expectations of their professors (who themselves have also gone through the same indoctrination process as students).
-After years of chanting and studying the same physics, some ‘bright’ students at some point of time in their career get ‘enlightened’ and they ‘realize’ that relativity is not at all weird but in fact represents the ultimate reality or truth.
+Most physics students do agree that the theory of relativity is weird, but they put that down to their ignorance and inability to grasp the ‘complex’ mathematics behind the theory (like the crowd in the Emperor story who believe that it must be their ignorance that is stopping them from appreciating the Emperor’s magical costume!).
+And to progress in their career, students have to believe in the weird theory and live up to the expectations of their professors (who themselves have also gone through the same indoctrination process as students).
+After years of chanting and studying the same physics, some ‘bright’ students at some point of time in their career get ‘enlightened’ and they ‘realize’ that relativity is not at all weird but actually represents the ultimate reality or truth.
 Having studied and chanted the weird theory for years, now they don’t see anything weird in relativity.
 And having suppressed common sense during all these years of study, now it is the commonsense that appears weird to them.
 At this stage they get opportunities to join and interact with the top class physicists of the world (who had also gone through the same phases of ‘transformation’) and keep spreading the weird science.
 This is how science students ascend in their career and become physicists.
 And the process is no different from someone becoming a priest.

 But most science students aren’t ‘bright enough’ to reach to that celebrity stage and hence settle somewhere much down in the social hierarchy of the ‘science religion’.
 And they continue to believe that it is their ignorance that stops them from fully understanding the weird theory and from experiencing the truth.
 “Because the theory has been endorsed by all the top class physicists, and accepted and taught all over the world, though the theory sounds weird and its predictions absurd, it must probably be true” an average student is right to think this way.
 But a logician doesn’t blindly believe in what the majority think or what some celebrity professors and scientists teach.
 Every scientific theory is amenable to logical deduction unless it is based upon some weird magical assumption.
 As I said earlier, Logic is the basis of all our knowledge including science and it can’t be defeated by weird theories masquerading as science.
 In this work I have argued why the theory of relativity and its predictions are absurd and illogical by all means of reasoning.
 I have also exposed the distorted interpretation of many experiments which the mesmerized physicists claim as proof of the weird theory.